Introduction

 The Future of Sustainability Certifications: Anticipating Change

 To thrive in this evolving landscape, companies must proactively embrace change.
-Communicating transparently, investing in technology for tracking sustainability, and fostering a culture of continuous improvement is essential.
-Collaboration with stakeholders and industry will be key to a truly sustainable food system.
+Communicating transparently, investing in technology for tracking sustainability, and fostering a of continuous improvement is essential.
+Collaboration with stakeholders and industry partners will be key to a truly sustainable food system.

 To learn more about how sustainability will change the food industry and its regulations check this article